sparkfun/SparkFun_Ambient_Sensor_VEML6030/README.md

 The SparkFun Ambient Light Sensor - VEML6030 (Qwiic) is an I&2;C enabled ambient light sensor with high sensitivity and high accuracy.
-It reads ambient light in Lux and boasts a number of nice features including: the ability to set high and low thresholds for the optional interrupt, power saving features that enable single digit micro-amp current draw, and a readable  range from zero to 120,000 Lux.
-We've also written an Arduino library gives full access to all features and includes example code demonstrating all its' abilities (see link below under **Documentation**).
+It reads ambient light in Lux and boasts a number of nice features including: the ability to set high and low thresholds for an optional interrupt, power saving features that enable single digit micro-amp current draw, and a readable  range from zero to 120,000 Lux.
+We've also written an Arduino library that gives full access to all features and includes example code demonstrating all its' abilities (see link below under **Documentation**).

 Repository Contents
 -------------------